About Our Research

 Dr. Jun Yang’s laboratory research focuses on the disease mechanisms and therapeutic treatments, including gene therapies, for retinal degenerative diseases.

-The Ophthalmology & Visual Sciences Distinguished Seminar Series presents the following events at the John A. Moran Eye Center.
-Contact Amanda Orantes for more information at amanda.orantes@hsc.utah.edu or 801-585-9072.
+The Ophthalmology & Visual Sciences Distinguished Seminar Series and Vision Interest Group Seminars are held in the John A. Moran Eye Center Auditorium.
+For more information, contact Paula King at u6063943@utah.edu or 801-585-7020.

 Grand Rounds Seminar: 8-9 a.m.